Luzifer/password/README.md

 # Luzifer / password

 This project is a rewrite of my former password generator written in Python.
-The intention is to provide a fast and secure way to generate one or more passwords using a CLI tool or a HTTP(s) API.
+The intention is to provide a fast and secure way to generate one or more passwords using a CLI tool, a HTTPs page or a HTTPs API.

 ## Usage

 ### Via Web

-My service [pwd.knut.me](http://pwd.knut.me/) is powered by this API and will provide you with secure passwords.
+My service [Secure Password](https://pwd.luzifer.io/) is powered by this app and will provide you with secure passwords.

 ### Via CLI